Despite Trump tweet, Ford says it won't make hatchback in US

 For now, that means Ford simply won't sell the vehicle in the United States.
 Kristin Dziczek of the Center for Automotive Research said that Ford can make Focuses "in many other plants around the world, so if they decided to continue to sell a Focus variant in the U.S. market, there are several options other than building it in the United States."

+In China, labor costs are about $8 per hour including benefits, but it's more than $52 per hour in the U.S., according to Dziczek.

+Ford, BMW, Mercedes and others export about 250,000 vehicles to China from the U.S. each year, Dziczek said.
+Most of them are luxury cars and SUVs with higher profit margins that can cover higher U.S. wages, she said.

-The tariffs changed everything.
+For the Focus Active, the tariffs on Chinese vehicles changed everything.
 The United States on July 6 began imposing a 25 percent tax on $34 billion in Chinese imports, including motor vehicles.
 Last month, it added tariffs to another $16 billion in Chinese goods and is readying taxes on another $200 billion worth.
 China is retaliating with its own tariffs on U.S. products.

 The world's two biggest economies are clashing over U.S. allegations that China deploys predatory tactics — including outright cybertheft — to acquire technology from U.S. companies and challenge American technological dominance.